 “Paths emerge by walking them.”

-I have always been drawn to the mountains, most likely because I grew up in a very mountainous region in Austria.
-During the 6 years of my studies in Vienna I understood how important they are to me.
-It’s like having good friends around, marveling at their magnitude.
-Through this passion for mountains I got interested in the glacial melt and climate change.
-Having the scientific background as a trained physicist, this growing global catastrophe became a major part of my perspective.
-I am passionate about creating awareness for this huge problem.
-Although – if you look at the numbers – the 21st century will become rather disastrous, we should never stop working towards a brighter future.
-It is still in our hands.
-In order to do so, we have to climb out of our old boxes and walk new emerging paths.
-This means shifting context, challenging hard-wired perspectives and leaving comfort-zones.
+I always was drawn to the mountains, most likely because I grew up in a very mountainous region in Austria.
+During the 6 years of university studies in Vienna I realized how important they are to me.
+It’s like having good friends around and somebody you can marvel at every time you take a look outside.
+Through this passion for mountains I got very interested into the ongoing glacial melt and climate change.
+As a trained physicist bringing also the scientific background, this growing global catastrophe has become a major ingredient to my perspectives, and I have a lot of passion to take my part in creating awareness for this disaster.
+Although – if you look at the numbers – our future appears to become rather uncomfortable, we should never stop trying to change.
+And in order to do so, we have to climb out of our old boxes.
+Thoughts – and therefore actions – are emergent properties and basically don’t change as long as they derive from the same frame of reference.
+Stepping out of this means shifting the context, to challenge hard-wired perspectives and comfort-zones to evolve.

 “The real voyage of discovery